 Climate/sunlight -- The regions where Impatiens arguta comes from typically get from 32-39 degrees F in the winter and from 75-90 in the summer, and nights are usually cool.
 Keep in mind that growth and flowering tends to slow below around 50 degrees, so bring it indoors if you'd like it to flower over the winter.
 Outdoors, protect it from frost.
 In hot-summer areas, give it shade during the hot parts of the day.
 This Impatiens looks best when grown in dappled sunlight (filtered) or bright shade.
-It does best with humidity over about 40-45%.
-Indoors, you can use a room humidifier if the air gets too dry in the winter.
+Over about 40% humidity is best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 Pruning & shaping -- You can prune back any leggy branches to encourage a bushier shape.
 You may stake the branches upright if you wish, or let them trail over the side of the pot.

 If you have any questions, feel free to email me.